 “Cut up the rotisserie chicken in pieces so they cool quickly to a safe temperature,” says Marianne H. Gravely, senior technical information specialist at the Food Safety and Inspection Service at the USDA.

 If you’re cooking your own roasted chicken, don’t wash it—you’ll only spread germs.
 Instead, focus on cooking it to the right temperature.
-According to the USDA Meat and Poultry Roasting Chart, the bird should be cooked until the internal temperature is 165° F, which amounts to about 20 to 30 minutes per pound (with an additional 15 to 30 minutes if it’s stuffed) at 350° F. Here’s how to tell the difference between a stomach bug and food poisoning.
+According to the USDA Meat and Poultry Roasting Chart, the bird should be cooked until the internal temperature is 165° F, which amounts to about 20 to 30 minutes per pound (with an additional 15 to 30 minutes if it’s stuffed) at 350° F. If you’re not sure why your stomach is feeling off, here’s how to tell the difference between a stomach bug and food poisoning.

-AS Food studio/Shutterstock There’s a growing trend to eat chicken liver on the underdone side, but that could be a very risky choice, explains Dr. Griffin.
-It’s still chicken, and the livers can be loaded with the bacteria campylobacter, she warns.
+There’s a growing trend to eat chicken liver on the underdone side, but that could be a very risky choice, explains Dr. Griffin.
+It’s still chicken, and the livers can be loaded with the bacteria Campylobacter, she warns.

 How to avoid poisoning: Be wary of recipes and menu items that recommend preparing the delicacy “lightly sautéed.”
 The livers should reach an internal temperature of 165° F and have a crumbly texture.